cstuartroe/teko/docs/Type-System.md

 Argument names are considered by the Teko type checker because function arguments aren't always passed positionally in Teko.
-Function arguments may also be passed as keyword arguments, in which case their name obviously becomes salient.
+Function arguments may also be passed as keyword arguments, in which case their name becomes salient.
 For instance, the last line of the following ought not to pass type checking:

 ```